|

 But focus on your journey.
 Remember that what you are learning, realizing and feeling isn’t what everyone else is realizing and feeling at that exact moment.

 That’s why you should always first focus on living your best life and being a good example, by learning more and sharing.
-Don’t criticize, judge, or shame people who are eating animal products.
+Don’t criticize, judge, or shame people who are eating animal products – it’s pointless, and this approach won’t make them change if that’s your goal.

 FAQ: